rflpazini/study-stuff/README.md

 ## Articles 📝

-These articles helped me to figure out "how it works on real world".
+These articles helped me to figure out "how it works on real-world".

 > "If you can't explain it to a six year old, you don't understand it yourself." ― Albert Einstein